inaimathi/house/README.md

 2. Minimal, but complete for the purposes of web application development
 3. Fully native

 Performance is _not_ on this list.
 This is the server/client framework you run if you never want to see an `ffi-binding` error on any platform where you're able to run `sbcl`.
-If you need high-throughput, take a look at [`woo`](https://github.com/fukamachi/woo.
+If you need high-throughput, take a look at [`woo`](https://github.com/fukamachi/woo).
 If you need a thread-per-request model, look into [`hunchentoot`](http://edicl.github.io/hunchentoot/).
 If you need a file server, go set up [`nginx`](https://www.nginx.com/).

 ### News

-House is undergoing a major overhaul.
-The goals are

-1. Clean up a bunch of the request/parameter internals
+House has undergone a major overhaul.
+This shouls simplify a bunch of things.
-2. Clean up the external interface, including handler definition and local server definitions
-3. Get a much stricter test suite running
-4. Add a similarly asynchronous Lisp-native web client

-### TODO

-- Remove the requirement for `bordeaux-threads` (only required in testing, and I think defining a server intelligently takes away the need for that)
-- Simplify the "type" system for parameters (possibly allow passing a validation/parsing function)
-- Add a client (this is going to need to be broken into a lot of steps, and may end up being a separate branch after we ge the above sorted out)

 ### Installation